 SECOND DEGREES

 Students who want to obtain a second degree may use credits from the first degree when the courses from the first degree can be appropriately applied.
-A student should inform the Registrar’s Office if he is pursuing a second degree.
-Students seeking an additional degree should apply for admission and have official transcripts from each institution sent to the Director of Admissions.
-A person who already has a degree from Albany State should complete an application for readmission and inform the Registrar’s Office of the intent to obtain the second degree.
+A student should inform the Office of Academic Services and Registrar if he/she is pursuing a second degree.
+Students seeking an additional degree should apply for admission and have official transcripts from each institution sent to the Director of Enrollment Services .
+A person who already has a degree from Albany State should complete an application for readmission and inform the Office of Academic Services and Registrar of the intent to obtain the second degree.

 PROCEDURE FOR APPLYING TO TAKE COLLEGE LEVEL EXAMINATION PROGRAM (CLEP):

-1. Obtain a request to take Credit by Examination from the Office of the Registrar or Office of Counseling and Testing.
+1. Obtain a request to take Credit by Examination from the Office of Academic Services and Registrar or Testing Center .

 2. Confer with academic advisor about the CLEP test(s) you want to take